hyperfiddle/electric-fiddle/README.md

 # Electric Fiddle

-The easiest way to get started with Electric Clojure.

 This is how we fiddle around with stuff at work.
-All our demos are here.<br>
+All our demos are here.
-This is how we recommend you start, because it’s all self contained.

-One day your app will have grown and you’ll be ready to eject it. <br>
-You’ll delete what you don’t need (there’s not much anyway) and you’ll be good to go.

-You can fork this repo or clone it and have your own branch.
-We’ll continue to update the main branch.<br>
-You’ll be able to track changes and merge them as needed.

 ## Quick Start